Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 These devices each represent their respective families of devices: the Axtal product being a part of the family of high end, low noise industrial oscillator products, and the AX7MAF1 being a part of the family of small footprint, highly embeddable products.
 The constraints introduced by the AX7MAF1 will be analyzed since the goal is to create a cost-effective and low-profile technology.
 However, the capacity of available high-end industrial tools should also be kept in mind.

-In the case that one of these oscillators is used as a frequency source for $\phi$, $d\omega$ becomes a function of the oscillator's stability rating $s_o$ and of $\phi$ itself.
+In the case that one of these oscillators is used as a frequency source for \(\phi\), d$\omega$ becomes a function of the oscillator\RL{'}s stability rating so and of \(\phi\) itself.

-We will select values for $a$ and $g$ such that the difference between $\phi(a)$ and $\phi(a-1)$ is approximately $d\omega$ on the first curve that contains a value of $\phi$ that overlaps with the maximum frequency.
+We will select values for a and g such that the difference between \(\phi(a)\) and \(\phi(a - 1)\) is approximately d$\omega$ on the first curve that contains a value of \(\phi\) that overlaps with the maximum frequency.
 The following code iterates through the states in a given range, determining the number of states for each curve that can be represented within tolerance.
 Two device specific parameters for the procedure are the stability and the maximum output frequency.

-Running the program above using the device parameters for the AX7MAF1 oscillator yields the following upper range of curves within acceptable tolerance. $d\phi$ in this chart refers to the distance between the values of $\phi$ for adjacent curves at their maximum tolerable values of $a$.
+Running the program below using the device parameters for the AX7MAF1 oscillator yields the following upper range of curves within acceptable tolerance. \(d\phi\) in this chart refers to the distance between the values of \(\phi\) for adjacent curves at their maximum tolerable values of \(a\).

-The output of the program indicated that the reason for termination was that $d\phi$ had intersected with $d\omega$, not that the maximum output frequency had been reached.
+The output of the program indicated that the reason for termination was that \(d\phi\) had intersected with d$\omega$, not that the maximum output frequency had been reached.

-Let the final tolerable value of $\phi$ calculated by the program be called the "base frequency tolerance limit" $L_b$.
-In order to stretch the vector field to fill the acceptable range of operation with usable curves, we introduce a device specific scaling coefficient $C_d$ such that $C_d \cdot L_b = \omega_{max}$, where $\omega_{max}$ is the device's maximum output frequency.
-Then for the AX7MAF1, $C_d \dot{=} 2309321037$. then we define the relationship between $\omega$ (the device's frequency) and $\phi$ (the angle between reference and data vectors) to be $\phi = \frac{\omega}{C_d}$
+Let the final tolerable value of \(\phi\) calculated by the program be called the ``base frequency tolerance limit'' \(L_{b}\).
+In order to stretch the vector field to fill the acceptable range of operation with usable curves, we introduce a device specific scaling coefficient \(C_{d}\) such that \(C_{d} \cdot L_{b} = \omega_{max}\), where \(\omega_{max}\) is the device\RL{'}s maximum output frequency.
+Then for the AX7MAF1, \(C_{d}\overset{\cdot}{=}2309321037\).
+Then